Dense Continuous-Time Optical Flow from Events and Frames: Related Work

 \subsubsection{Event-based}

 MVSEC \cite{Zhu18rss} contains 5 outdoor driving sequences and 4 indoor sequences.
 However, optical flow ground truth from MVSEC suffers from inaccuracies in calibration \cite{Gehrig3dv2021} and only features very small displacements.
-DSEC-Flow, a more recent dataset, addresses these shortcomings by providing accurate but sparse optical flow groundtruth.
-The main downside of both MVSEC and DSEC-Flow is that they both do not include optical flow ground truth for dynamic objects.
+DSEC-Flow, a more recent dataset, addresses these shortcomings by providing accurate but sparse optical flow ground truth.
+The main downside of MVSEC and DSEC-Flow is that they both do not include optical flow ground truth for dynamic objects.

-In contrast to the aforementioned datasets, our synthetic dataset "\simdset{}" features accurate and dense ground truth for pixel trajectories as well as image and event data.
-The concept of pixel trajectories is a generalization of pixel displacement and can be used to supervise and evaluate multi-view approaches.
+In contrast to the aforementioned datasets, our synthetic dataset \emph{\simdset{}} features accurate and dense ground truth for pixel trajectories as well as image and event data.
+The concept of pixel trajectories is a generalization of pixel displacement and can be used to supervise and evaluate pixel tracking methods.